huaweicloud/terraform-provider-huaweicloud/website/docs/r/images_image_v2.html.markdown

 * `image_source_url` - (Optional) This is the url of the raw image that will be downloaded in the `image_cache_path` before being uploaded to Glance.
-   Glance is able to download image from internet but the `gophercloud` library does not yet provide a way to do so.
+   Glance is able to download image from internet but the `golangsdk` library does not yet provide a way to do so.
    Conflicts with `local_file_path`.